search ]

 The hasOwnProperty() method in JavaScript is vital for differentiating between properties owned by an object and those inherited through its prototype chain.
 This method checks if a specified property is a direct property of the object, rather than inherited, and returns a boolean value.

-Check the following link If you want to understand the basics of JavaScript Objects
+If you want to understand the basics first, check out our post on JavaScript Objects for Beginners.

 How hasOwnProperty() Works